"It felt so good to have a birth plan and know what we wanted at every eventuality."

 One of the best things was that Angus (previously a birth phobe) said afterwards ‘that was amazing’ and it really was!
 Thank you Terri for your support in helping us have the birth I had always wanted."

 Are you ready to take control of your birth experience?
 To work towards the birth that you want, feeling prepared, educated and with a tool kit full of useful techniques to help you on your journey?!
 Then sign up to one of my Hypnobirthing courses.
-I start my March course this Sunday 14th, and I have one space remaining in April for a private hypnobirthing course, and 2 in May.
-My next group course is also in May and you can find out more about this or book your place on my website.
+I start my May course this Sunday 9th, and I have one space remaining in May for a private hypnobirthing course, and 2 in June.
+My next group course is in July and you can find out more about this or book your place on my website.
 My Hypnobirthing course really is a game changer - even if you have done a hypnobirthing course before (like Charlie) I can guarantee that you will still get some much out of my course.